Leejere/denver-sprawl-allocation/memo/intro.md

 ---

-## New Light Rail to Strasburg Will Likely Not Cause Significant Sprawl
+## **Subject**: New Light Rail to Strasburg Will Likely Not Cause Significant Sprawl

 ---

+Proposed Light Rail:

 ![New Rail Line](map.png)